thommms/onlineshoppingSite/README.md

 # onlineshoppingSite
-An e-commerce site using spring boot and js
+An e-commerce site using spring boot